jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-The `properties-include.xml` defines Logback "*local*" scoped properties or variables common to SBDG’s configuration of VMware GemFire logging.
+The `properties-include.xml` defines Logback "*local*" scoped properties or variables common to [spring-boot-gemfire-name]’s configuration of [vmware-gemfire-name] logging.